 With Instagram influencers becoming the buzzword, people have forgotten that the original creators started on the video-sharing channel: YouTube.
 It was the watering hole for content creators long before Kevin Systrom, and Mike Krieger even thought of Instagram.
-So, we’re going back to the basics and helping new creators build their brand with this guide to creating content for YouTube.
+So, we’re going back to the basics and helping new creators build their brand with this guide on how to be a YouTuber for beginners.

-How to be a YouTube creator and start creating content for it?
+How to make a YouTube channel and create content for it?

 YouTube has tons of resources for new content creators here, here, and here.
 But isn’t it always better to hear it straight from the horse’s mouth?
-So, we created this beginner’s guide to YouTube from a conversation we had with Kritika Goel about 2 years back.
+So, we created this beginner’s guide on how to start a YouTube channel from a conversation we had with Kritika Goel about sometime back.

 1. Erase the misconceptions